 In connection with his hiring in 2014, Mr. Watts and the Company entered into an employment agreement with an initial term that ended on February 17, 2017 (the "Term"), pursuant to which, among other things, Mr. Watts: (1) received a stock grant with a grant date fair value of \$250,002 that will fully vest five years after the date of grant, subject to certain conditions; (2) received a stock grant with a grant date fair value of \$474,991 that fully vested on February 17, 2017 (i.e., three years after the date of grant); and (3) received a stock grant with grant date fair value of \$800,020 that may be earned in five years based upon the Company's achievement of specified performance targets and, if earned, will vest in years six, seven and eight.
 Following the conclusion of the Term on February 17, 2017, the terms of the employment agreement continued in effect, except that the agreement may now be terminated by either party at any time, with or without cause or advance notice.
-Compensation under the agreement prohibits Mr. Watts from directly or indirectly soliciting or servicing our clients, or soliciting our employees to leave their employment with us.
+Compensation under the agreement is at an amount agreed upon between us and Mr. Watts from time to time, and for a period of two years following the termination of employment, the agreement prohibits Mr. Watts from directly or indirectly soliciting or servicing our clients, or soliciting our employees to leave their employment with us.